waphle/web-ii-final-project-v2/README.md

     2. use Cluster0
     3. show collections
     4. db.radiation.find().pretty()
 Step 15 checks if the data is stored properly on your local MongoDB server database.

+### Issues with using MongoDB
+We had issue with importing .csv files into MongoDB Atlas, so we opted to run it locally.
+However, since we did not cover how to use MongoDB locally, we were unable to connect the local database to our codebase.